daudich/sitewatcher/README.md

 Sitewatcher
 ===========

 A simple sitewatcher script written in Python using Pickle.
+It can be set as a cron job.
+If any sites are down, then an email is sent to inform someone of it.

 Thanks to [Mark Sanborn](https://github.com/sanbornm/)  for the inspiration.